Magician Hamid Ariento and his assistant at Claire Aarabella Parliament House.

 SSI Employment and Enterprises provides employment support to newly arrived refugees and asylum seekers living in the community.
 It also offers the possibility to undertake work experience in one of its social enterprises, where job seekers can learn new skills in a retail environment.

-The nomination also included SSI’s partnership with Allianz, which has so far placed seven cadets in full-time employment with the insurance company, and has committed to offering permanent career placements for up to 20 cadets who came to Australia as refugees.
+The nomination also included SSI’s partnership with Allianz, which has so far placed seven cadets in full-time employment with the insurance company and has committed to offering permanent career placements for up to 20 cadets who came to Australia as refugees.

-“This award is testament to the initiatives that SSI has put in place to support migrants and refugees, who we know, have the resilience and passion to fulfil their hopes and dreams for their new lives here in Australia,” SSI CEO Violet Roumeliotis said.
+“This award is a testament to the initiatives that SSI has put in place to support migrants and refugees, who we know, have the resilience and passion to fulfil their hopes and dreams for their new lives here in Australia,” SSI CEO Violet Roumeliotis said.

 The Karifi Ensemble provided a lively display, while SSI Catering served delicious finger food.